manoa-market/manoa-market.github.io/index.md

 ## Overview

-Manoa Market is a web application that allows UH students, faculty or staff to sell or purchase personal goods.
-Throughout the school year students are constantly moving in and out of dorms
+Manoa Market is a web application that allows UH students, faculty, or staff to sell or purchase personal goods.
+At the end of every semester, there is always a large amount of unneeded or excess items.
+Students have textbooks they no longer have use for or dorm furniture to get rid of before they graduate.
+We intend to create an environment for all members of the UH system that allows "campus-specific" goods to be recycled and reused properly and effectively.

-To ensure the safety and authenticity of every purchase, users are obligated to connect their accounts through their UH credientials and all transaction are expected to occur on campus grounds.
+To ensure the authenticity and safety of those involved in every purchase.
+Users are obligated to connect their accounts with UH credentials, so there is no anonymity.
+In addition, there is an explicit expectation that all transactions should occur on campus grounds.

 ## User Guide